 Standing in line at my local grocery store, my eyes quickly scanned the magazine “throne” leading to checkout.
-Even though this whole pathetic Kar-trashian divorce fiasco is holding every magazine cover hostage, I did manage to find a beam of light.
-The new issue of Richmond magazine with it’s front cover feature of Best New Restaurants.
-I don’t have to play everything by the book and I certainly don’t need be to told where to eat but, so far, Richmond mag hasn’t highlighted disappointing restaurants in the past.
+Through the front covers of the pathetic Kar-trashian divorce fiasco (nearly holding every magazine hostage), I managed to find a beam of light.
+The new issue of Richmond Magazine featuring the Best New Restaurants.
+I don’t have to play everything by the book and I certainly don’t need be to told where to eat but, so far, Richmond magazine hasn’t highlighted disappointing restaurants in the past.
 I quickly grabbed this and headed to the register (is computer technically correct?)

 One of the new Richmond restaurants featured in this article was the Roosevelt.
 Honestly, I hadn’t heard of it.
 My girlfriend had heard of it and really wanted to go for dinner, so that was easy, I agreed immediately.